judeo-s/Petopia/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## The Team

+Three members collaborated as a team in the development and completion of Petopia.

 ## Thank you for using Petopia!